Narbacular Drop

 Narbacular Drop is a 2005 puzzle-platform game developed by Nuclear Monkey Software.
 It was the senior game project of students attending DigiPen Institute of Technology.
 The gameplay consists of navigating a dungeon using an innovative portal system.
 The player controls two interconnected portals that can be placed on any non-metallic surface (wall, ceiling, or floor).
 Gabe Newell, managing director of Valve, took interest in the team's work and employed the whole staff at Valve.
-The developers went on to write the critically acclaimed Portal using many of the same concepts.
+The developers went on to develop the critically acclaimed Portal using many of the same concepts.

 The word Narbacular, which does not exist in any dictionary, was chosen primarily to aid in internet search engine results.

 Gameplay

 While Narbacular Drop features a 3D world reminiscent of such first-person shooters as Quake, the unique portal element and the character's lack of a jump ability makes navigation and puzzle-solving very unconventional.
 The player can open a single pair of interconnected portals at a time, each styled as a huge face with flaming eyes (orange or blue to tell them apart as the player repositions one or the other) and an open mouth big enough to see and walk through.
 Positioned with a point-and-click interface controlled by the mouse, portals are allowed only on natural surfaces and are prohibited from any metal, lava or other artificial surfaces in the game.
 Aside from the portals, important game elements include switches, boxes, huge rolling boulders which can crush the character, and "lava turtles" that help the player traverse stretches of magma.
 The player cannot save game progress.
 Because of the lack of a save feature, the game is actually quite short, comprising only six levels (including an unfinished boss level) and a bonus "showroom" exhibiting the game's art assets alongside unused material.

-Being mostly a proof of applied concept, the game contains only six puzzles to solve.
-However, members of the Narbacular Drop forum community have created a catalog of custom maps.
+Being mostly a proof of applied concept, the game contains only six puzzles to solve, but members of the Narbacular Drop forum community have created a catalog of custom maps.